pa11y/sidekick/PROPOSAL.md

 The Pa11y team is very excited to announce plans for our next project.
 We're code-naming this project "Sidekick".

+What is Pa11y Sidekick going to do?
+Still to be defined, but our rough proposal at this stage: "like Travis, but for a11y testing, and with graphs".
+A spangly replacement for [pa11y-dashboard] and [pa11y-webservice].

-We're proposing Pa11y Sidekick as the successor to both [pa11y-dashboard] and [pa11y-webservice].
-We have put together this document to gather feedback and input from the vibrant community that's built up around Pa11y.
+We've put together this document to gather feedback and input from the vibrant community that's built up around Pa11y.
+Please feel free to submit pull requests and provide feedback :)

 ## Table of Contents